ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 {cite}`Eger2018-hx` explore commitment to an apparent goal through messaging in agents playing ultaimte werewolf.

 RLupus {cite}`Brandizzi2021RLupusCT` explored explicit communication in Werewolf, by adding a signal channel to the action.
 A follow up {cite}`Lipinski2022EMP` showed that a single word vocabulary is a good enough heuristic.
 They also explored longer communication rounds, much like we allow multiple accusation rounds.

-Our work takes the voting mechanism and replaces it with an approval variant, to see if there is any difference.
+This matches the idea in {cite}`8916754` that a single utterance is really all that is necessary.

 {cite}`Serrino2019-ge` develop a neural network model based on counterfactual regret minimization to train agents to play The Resistance Avalon.